KennethL/KennethL.github.io/_posts/2020-5-13-OTP-23-Highlights.md

 ```
 # Help in the shell
-- We have implemented EEP 48.
-EEP 48 proposes an official API documentation storage to be used by BEAM languages.
+- We have implemented EEP 48 which specifies a storage format for API documentation to be used by BEAM languages.
 By standardizing how API documentation is stored, it will be possible to write tools that work across languages.

-- We’ve extended the ordinary doc build with the generation .chunk files for all OTP modules.
+- We’ve extended the ordinary doc build with the generation of `.chunk` files for all OTP modules.
 You can run `make docs DOC_TARGETS=chunks` to build only the EEP 48 chunks.
 Running just `make docs` without setting the DOC_TARGETS variable will build all formats (html, man, pdf, chunks).

 - Built on these new features we’ve added on-line help in the shell.

-- We’ve added a new module shell_docs with functions for rendering documentation for a shell.
-This can be used for instance by LSP implementations.
+- We’ve added a new module `shell_docs` with functions for rendering documentation for a shell.
+This can be used for instance by Development Environments such as those based on the Language Server Protocol (LSP).

-- The code module also got a new function, get_doc which returns the doc chunk without loading the module.
+- The `code` module also got a new function, `get_doc` which returns the doc chunk without loading the module.

 EEP 48: Documentation storage and format